thekuwayama/tttls1.3/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/47f3c267d9cfd2c8e388/maintainability)](https://codeclimate.com/github/thekuwayama/tttls1.3/maintainability)

-tttls1.3 is Ruby implementation of [TLS 1.3](https://tools.ietf.org/html/rfc8446) protocol. tttls1.3 uses [openssl](https://github.com/ruby/openssl) as backend for crypto and X.509 operations.
+tttls1.3 is Ruby implementation of [TLS 1.3](https://tools.ietf.org/html/rfc8446) protocol.

+tttls1.3 uses [openssl](https://github.com/ruby/openssl) for crypto and X.509 operations.

 It is the purpose of this project to understand the TLS 1.3 protocol and implement the TLS 1.3 protocol using Ruby.
 Backward compatibility and performance are not objective.